|Head out of the bag - REK from WOLF|

 |Adult male - Andy Reago & Chrissy McClarren|

-Only the head and thorax come out of the bag as they move along feeding and dragging their bags with them while going through 7 molts in around 4 months.
+Only the head and thorax come out of the bag as they move along feeding and dragging their bags with them as you can see in this video.
+They will go through 7 molts in around 4 months.
 They will continually enlarge their bags using silk and what ever vegetation they are on, ranging from cedar to sycamores.
 Finally they attach the bags to a branch and pupate in it.

 |Ted C. McRae|